“’Is it true that you churn your own butter?’

 What equipment do you need?
 Arnold Schwarzenegger’s biceps…or is there a short cut?

 Ideally you need a mixing machine like the one in the photographs in the method, below.
-You can also make butter using an ordinary hand held electric whisk but you will need the biceps of Arnold Schwarzenegger and the patience of Job…or at the very least, an entertaining pal to chat to.
+You can also make butter using an ordinary hand held electric whisk but you will need the biceps of Arnold Schwarzenegger and the patience of Job…or at the very least, an entertaining pal to chat to as you toil away.

 How can you present it professionally?